gxosty/sockspp/README.md

 The following features are planned for future development:

-* Domain Name Resolution: Implementation of domain name resolution for target addresses.

 * BIND Command: While not a primary focus, the BIND command might be considered in the future, though it is less common for typical SOCKS5 server use cases.

 ### Why sockspp?

-This project was initiated out of a need for a modern C++ SOCKS5 server that:
+This project was initiated out of a need for a C++ SOCKS5 server that:

 * Does not rely on a multi-threaded design for its core operations.

-* Aims to support all essential SOCKS5 commands (specifically CONNECT and UDP ASSOCIATE).
+* Aims to support all essential SOCKS5 commands (specifically CONNECT and UDP ASSOCIATE) and address types.

 * Is designed for cross-platform compatibility.